// LIVE MARKET DATA

 What happened

-ChatGPT's launch in late 2022 triggered an AI arms race.
-Every major tech company needed NVIDIA's H100 GPU chips to train AI models.
+ChatGPT's launch triggered an AI arms race.
+Every major tech company needed NVIDIA's H100 GPU chips.
 NVIDIA's data centre revenue exploded — growing from $3.6B to over $18B per quarter in 18 months.

 What investors learned